gwlucastrig/Tinfour/README.md

      java -Xmx1500m -jar TinfourViewer-1.0.jar
 ```
 The demonstrator is intended to show how the Tinfour library could be integrated
-into a fully feature GIS application or other analysis tool.
+into a full-featured GIS application or other analysis tool.
 It's a simple
 implementation with a minimum of features.

 ![Lidar over Guilford, CT](doc/images/TinfourViewerGuilford.jpg "Lidar over Guilford, CT")